vivocha/appointments-scheduler-docs/README.md

 ### Set Appointment (set-appointment)

 Given a date-time slot, this block creates a new Appointment in the Calendar.
-If, during the potentially concurrent Appointment creation, the date-time slot isn't longer available, the block exists through the configured `dateNotAvailable` output.
+If, during the potentially concurrent Appointment creation, the date-time slot isn't longer available, the block exits through the configured `dateNotAvailable` output.

 This block accepts the following settings:

+`tempName`: optional, the context temp data slot name to save the created appointment data, if successful;

 `appointmentType`: required, the data source (const value or a context data property) where to get the Appointment Type name as a string;